 Pepperdine University in conjunction with Corniche Travel offers a dedicated service for all business and personal travel needs.
-The travel department offers air, hotel, ground transportation, group and meeting planning, cruise and tailor-made African Safaris, plus exclusive value-added vacation packages.
+The travel department offers air, hotel, ground transportation, group and meeting planning, and exclusive value-added vacation specials.
 Regular hours of operation are Monday through Friday, 8 AM to 6 PM.
 For all travel support, during and after-hours, any registered student or Pepperdine staff or faculty member may use the service and make travel arrangements by telephone at (310) 854-6000, or by email at pepperdinetravel@corniche.com.